 Based on more than a decade of consulting across the GCC, regulatory analysis is essential when:

-- Assessing business model feasibility Regulatory factors often impact margins, costs, and go-live date.
+- Regulatory factors often impact margins, costs, and go-live date

-- Expanding into regulated sectors Healthcare, fintech, industrial manufacturing, F&B production, education, logistics.
+- Expanding into regulated sectors healthcare, fintech, industrial manufacturing, F&B production, education, logistics

 - Preparing an investor-ready feasibility study